simonreed/rocktumbler/README.md

     $ tumble

-This will then rewrite your Gemfile making sure that you use single quotes and gives a brief description of what each gem does.
+This will then rewrite your Gemfile giving you a fresh, clean and consistent Gemfile.

 ## Development